 Responsive Web Design first appeared quickly in early 2012.
 Responsive Web Design (RWD) is now clearly established as the best way to create a website mobile visitors love.
 Having a responsively designed site means that when a user views your site, all the content will appear the same no matter what device they are using to view your site.

 Responsive Web Design wasn’t an issue in the early days of the internet because everyone was accessing the web through a desktop computer.
 But as the use of mobile devices increased, how users viewed websites became an issue.

 An example of this is when a user accesses the desktop version of your site; they are getting the full view of the site.
 But when the user goes to visit your site from their smartphone or tablet, the site will display in another way on a smaller screen.
 The customer could lose valuable content or contact information!

 Making sure your site looks the same across all platforms isn’t the only reason you should make the switch to RWD for your website.
 Mobile usage is increasing, and it is important to Google that you have a responsive site.
 In fact, it is one of the key factors in Search Engine Optimization (SEO).

 RWD can improve your user experience, and it can also improve your SEO.
 Google likes the internet full of fresh and new content.
 When you have both a mobile and desktop version of your site, you are encouraging content repetition.
 If you have repetitive content, Google is more likely to demote your site.

-Having many repetitive pages also require more time from Google’s search engine crawlers to navigate each of the pages.
-If the bots have to spend more time crawling many pages, Google likely to reduce your rankings.
+Having many repetitive pages also requires more time from Google’s search engine crawlers to navigate each of the pages.
+If the bots have to spend more time crawling many pages, Google is likely to reduce your rankings.

 Help Keep Users on Your Site